rzk-lang/sHoTT/src/hott/06-contractible.rzk.md

 #variables A B : U
 #variable is-retract-of-A-B : is-retract-of A B

-#def is-retract-of-section
+#def section-is-retract-of
   : A → B
   := first is-retract-of-A-B

-#def is-retract-of-retraction
+#def retraction-is-retract-of
   : B → A
   := first (second is-retract-of-A-B)

-#def is-retract-of-homotopy
+#def homotopy-is-retract-of
-  : homotopy A A (comp A B A is-retract-of-retraction is-retract-of-section) (identity A) := second (second is-retract-of-A-B)
+  : homotopy A A (comp A B A retraction-is-retract-of section-is-retract-of) (identity A) := second (second is-retract-of-A-B)
 ```